dominicm00/website/posts/convenience-is-a-bad-goal.md

 title: Convenience is a bad goal
-summary: When we strive for convenience, we often make things worse.
+summary: When we strive for convenience, we often make things worse
-date: 2023-10-11 12:00
+date: 2023-10-13 12:07
-tags: note
+tags: thought
+stage: nebulous
 ---

+Everyone likes convenience.
+In fact, we like it so much that many of our day to day decisions are primarily influenced by it.
+However, just because something is convenient, doesn't mean it's good—or even enjoyable!

-Convenience can be good, in that *if* we make *good* things convenient (e.g. public transport) we can encourage people to do them.
+Convenience can be a useful tool, in that if we make *good* things convenient (e.g. public transport) we can encourage people to use them.
 However, modern society often enables unhealthy forms of convenience.

 ## Abstracting cost
 Convenience, and particularly technological convenience, is used to hide real